Glamorgan Vale, Queensland: Amenities

 There is a heritage church across from the school which is now private property.

 Down from the school, there is community hall, tennis court and public park.

 Glamorgan Vale is also the home to a cemetery, private airfield, pet motel and the Glamorgan Vale Water Board.

 The Glamorgan branch of the Queensland Country Women's Association meets at 725 Glamorgan Vale Road.

 Education

 Glamorgan Vale State School is a government primary (Prep-6) school for boys and girls at 750 Glamorgan Vale Road (27.5149°S 152.6323°E).
 In 2017, the school had an enrolment of 68 students with 7 teachers (3 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).
 In 2018, the school had an enrolment of 61 students with 8 teachers (5 full-time equivalent) and 7 non-teaching staff (4 full-time equivalent).

 There are no secondary schools in Glamorgan Vale.
 The nearest government secondary school is Lowood State High School in neighbouring Lowood to the north-west.

-Attractions

-There is a scenic country road through the mountains on route from Glamorgan Vale to Lowood, a neighbouring township.